What Michele Bachmann has taught us about the politics of migraine

 The news was revealed in a piece of dubious journalism produced by Tucker Carlson’s conservative website, the Daily Caller.
 There’s much to say about this article, but let’s just stick with the inflammatory headline “Stress-related condition ‘incapacitates’ Bachmann; heavy pill use alleged.”1

-As Diana Lee notes on this blog, stress is related to migraine, but not in such a direct manner as is suggested by this headline.
+Stress is related to migraine, but not in such a direct manner as is suggested by this headline.
 “Incapacitates” is a strange way to describe the ability of an obviously successful congresswoman.
 And I suppose that “heavy pill use” — phrasing to suggest addiction —refers to Bachmann’s use of regular medication to manage her condition.
 The headline unsubtly conjures the Victorian hysteric (in all of its sexist glory) in order to undermine Bachmann’s psychological and moral integrity.

 Many advocates have been quick to point out that migraine is a neurobiological disease, the implication being that migraine has nothing to do with Bachmann’s rational mind.
 But this is not enough to remove the stigma of migraine from Bachmann’s campaign.
 If anything, describing migraine as neurological has raised new issues.